-Nemacolin Woodlands Resort
+1. Nemacolin Woodlands Resort

-Nemacolin Woodlands Resort in Farmington offers not just pampered luxury, but a veritable feast for the eyes with spectacular artwork from the Hardy Family Art Collection on display throughout the resort.
+Nemacolin Woodlands Resort offers not just pampered luxury, but a veritable feast for the eyes with spectacular artwork from the Hardy Family Art Collection on display throughout the resort.
 Open to guests and the general public alike, you can take a guided tour, wander through Nemacolin’s museums and gallery, or find your inner artist with classes offered in a variety of media and techniques throughout the year.
 Treat yourself at Lautrec, one of the finest dining experiences in the country with a name inspired by the six original Toulouse Lautrec lithographs on display.

-The Maridon Museum
+2. The Maridon Museum

 Art abounds at the Banana Factory in historic Bethlehem.
-Home to 30 resident artists, three galleries, and a variety of public art including the Mr. Imagination Bus Shelter.
+Home to 30 resident artists, three galleries, and a variety of public art, including the Mr. Imagination Bus Shelter.
 You can also take a class or workshop and create your own masterpiece in drawing, ceramics, mosaics, glass, jewelry, fiber arts, painting, or other media.

-Westmoreland Museum of American Art
+4. Westmoreland Museum Of American Art

-Touchstone Center for Arts
+5. Touchstone Center for Arts

-For a true hands-on art experience, the Touchstone Center for Arts in Farmington is a must-visit destination.
+For a true hands-on art experience, the Touchstone Center for Arts is a must-visit destination.
 This unique craft school offers contemporary, experimental, and traditional techniques as varied as blacksmithing, ceramics, metals, textiles, glass, oil and watercolor painting, photography, printmaking, and sculpture.

-James A. Michener Art Museum
+6. James A. Michener Art Museum

-Allentown Art Museum
+7. Allentown Art Museum

-Southern Alleghenies Museum of Art
+8. Southern Alleghenies Museum of Art

 Altoona’s Southern Alleghenies Museum of Art exhibits a collection of American art from across the country in addition to works by local artists.
 The permanent collection includes 19th and 20th century painting, sculpture, drawing, and prints with works by Mary Cassatt, Helen Frankenthaler, and Andy Warhol.

-The Frick Pittsburgh
+9. The Frick Pittsburgh

 Be mesmerized by a portrait by Rubens and other European masterpieces from Helen Clay Frick’s personal collection of fine and decorative arts at The Frick Pittsburgh.
 Bonus: See even more when you tour the Henry Clay Frick family home, Clayton—one of the best-preserved Gilded Age mansions in America.

-Erie Art Museum
+10. Erie Art Museum

 As northwestern Pennsylvania’s premier museum, a trip to the Erie Art Museum does not disappoint!
-The museum’s permanent collection and changing exhibitions feature everything from antique duck decoys to the exquisite glasswork of Louis Comfort Tiffany, ensuring there something for palate.
+The museum’s permanent collection and changing exhibitions feature everything from antique duck decoys to the exquisite glasswork of Louis Comfort Tiffany, ensuring something for every palate.
 Visit on “Second Sundays” for a tour of a featured gallery and then make a cool creation of your own to take home.

-Susquehanna Art Museum
+11. Susquehanna Art Museum

 “Dream It.
 See It.
 Do It.” at the Pajama Factory in Williamsport.
-Home to a community of artists and a myriad of dreamers, inventors and visionaries, tour the gallery to see their one-of-a-kind visuals and artwork produced in the on-site artist studios, wood shop, clay studio, or darkroom.
+Home to a community of artists and a myriad of dreamers, inventors, and visionaries, tour the gallery to see their one-of-a-kind visuals and artwork produced in the on-site artist studios, wood shop, clay studio, or darkroom.

-Everhart Museum of Natural History, Science, & Art
+13. Everhart Museum of Natural History, Science, & Art

 With its eclectic collection of African, American, Asian, European, and contemporary art, rocks, minerals, birds, plants, and Dorflinger glass, a trip to the Everhart Museum of Natural History, Science, & Art in Scranton is always memorable!
 Be sure to stop by the museum’s Open Studio to create your own inspired piece of art.

-Pennsylvania State Capitol
+14. Pennsylvania State Capitol

 Visit Pennsylvania’s own Palace of Art – the Pennsylvania State Capitol.
-Proclaimed as one of the most beautiful in the nation, the State Capitol building is a priceless architectural and artistic treasure featuring paintings, stained glass and furnishings by some of the best artisans of the day – from the Moravian tiles underfoot to awe-inspiring 272-foot, 52 million-pound dome inspired by Michelangelo's design for St. Peter's Basilica in Rome.
+Proclaimed as one of the most beautiful in the nation, the State Capitol building is a priceless architectural and artistic treasure featuring paintings, stained glass, and furnishings by some of the best artisans of the day – from the Moravian tiles underfoot to awe-inspiring 272-foot, 52 million-pound dome inspired by Michelangelo's design for St. Peter's Basilica in Rome.